Research Funded Pathway

 In addition, all successful applicants under this pathway will be in possession of (or their appointment conditional on receipt of) a substantial research project award from a funding agency, such as, the European Research Council (ERC), or equivalent prestigious funding agency

+This section contains a summary of a UCD policy, however, in all cases the Policy remains the definitive source of information on the topic.
 For more details in relation to the scope of the policy, the assessment principles and process, please read the Research Funded Pathway Policy

 Process for assessment and appointment